JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 - Separate page where users can message each other

 ## Recommended Users to follow
+- Endpoint to fetch users that the current user is not following #DONE
-- Display users that the current user is not following on the right below the trends
+- Display users that the current user is not following on the right below the trends #DONE
-- It should be limited to 3
+- It should be limited to 3 #DONE
+- Let's make the profile picture consistent across the user types
 - Clicking on Show more should open a page with all users that the current user is not following
 - The user id will be passed in the url